 Providence Animal Center is a lifesaving organization, which means every pet accepted into our Adoption Program is given an opportunity to find a new home, no matter how long it takes.
 Because of this, we can only accept pets by appointment and as our space and resources allow.
 Before making the decision to surrender your pet, please consider all of your options.

 If you are looking to surrender your dog or cat because you cannot have pets where you live, we recommend looking into alternative arrangements and doing further research to find housing that accepts pets.
-Here is a document that may be of assistance in helping you find pet-friendly housing list.
+Here is a document that may be of assistance in helping you find pet-friendly housing within Delaware County.
 The following rental property search agents can also assist you in finding pet-friendly housing within Delaware County: Zillow & Trulia.
 Search national pet-friendly rental properties.
 If you need further assistance from a realtor to find a rental property that allows pets, please contact us for a referral.

 If your pet is having medical problems, please call our veterinary department at 610-566-1370 x3 to hear about our high-quality, low-cost veterinary services.